raferdev/dt_money/readme.md

 ---

-<p align="center"> This app was created on Rocketseat course and was build to improve the ReactJS fundamentals, like, contexts and reducers and was created using Typescript, Styled Components and by Vite.
-Is a basic social media layout and use css module package.
+<p align="center"> This app was created on Rocketseat course and was build to improve the ReactJS advanced concepts, like, useCallback, memo and useMemo.
+It's resume the best options to api RESTFUll request from frontend to backend.
+Language: Typescript, some libs: Axios, Styled Components, Radix-UI, React hook form and more.
 </p>

 ## 📝 Table of Contents